How Insurance Policy Limits Affect Personal Injury Claims

 Understanding Insurance Liability Policy Limits

-Insurance policies typically have two key components related to limits: per-person limits and per-accident limits.
-These liability policy limits dictate how much the insurance company will pay, depending on the circumstances of the claim.
+Insurance policies usually have two main limits that can affect a personal injury claim: per-person limits and per-accident limits.
+These liability policy limits explain how much the insurance company may pay based on the facts of the claim.

 Per-Person Limit

-The per-person limit specifies the maximum amount the insurer will pay for one individual’s injuries in an accident caused by the insured..
-For example, if the at-fault driver’s auto insurance policy has a per-person bodily injury liability limit of $50,000, the insurance company will cover up to $50,000 for injuries sustained by any one person involved in the accident.
+The per-person limit is the most an insurance company will pay for one person’s injuries in an accident caused by the insured person.
+For example, if the at-fault driver has a bodily injury liability limit of $50,000 per person, the insurance company may pay up to $50,000 for one injured person’s claim.

 Per-Accident Limit

-The per-accident limit represents the total amount an insurer will pay for all individuals injured in a single incident.
-Let’s say an insurance policy has a per-accident limit of $100,000, and several people are injured in a car crash caused by the insured.
-The total payout for all injured parties cannot exceed $100,000, regardless of the number of people involved or the severity of their injuries.
+The per-accident limit is the most an insurance company will pay for all people injured in a single accident.
+As an example, if a policy has a per-accident limit of $100,000 and several people are injured in the same crash, the total payout for everyone cannot exceed $100,000.
+This remains true regardless of the number of people involved or the severity of their injuries.

-These limits apply to most types of liability insurance policies, including auto, homeowner’s, and commercial insurance.
+These limits can apply to many types of liability insurance, including auto insurance, homeowners insurance, renters insurance, and commercial insurance.

 Types of Insurance Coverage That May Affect Personal Injury Claims

-There are several types of insurance that may apply to a personal injury claim, depending on the type of accident.
+Several types of insurance may apply to a personal injury claim, with the type of coverage depending on how and where the accident happened.
 These coverages can include:

-• Auto Insurance: In motor vehicle accidents, auto insurance typically plays the most critical role.
+- Auto Insurance: In motor vehicle accidents, auto insurance typically plays a crucial role.
 This may include bodily injury liability coverage, property damage coverage, and uninsured/underinsured motorist coverage.

-Each of these types of insurance policies has its own policy limits, which directly impact the compensation available in a personal injury claim.
+Each policy has its own limits that can directly affect the amount of compensation available in a personal injury claim.

 How Policy Limits Impact Settlement Negotiations